aakaru/Github-ActivityTracker/README.md

 # GitHub Activity Tracker

-GitHub Activity Tracker is a lightweight Go application that allows you to quickly check a GitHub user's recent activity directly from your terminal.
+GitHub Activity Tracker is a Go application that allows you to quickly check a GitHub user's recent activity directly from your terminal.
 It uses GitHub's public API to fetch user events and presents them in a readable format.

 ## Features